-- Non-Custodial Parent: - o Child is not living with this parent at the time of the legal filing and/or paternity has not been established. - An alleged father who is living with the child at the time of legal filing but is not living with the mother is considered a non-custodial parent regardless of where the child is living. - Non-Parent Conservator: Person who is not a parent and has previously been named on a court order as the conservator of the child.
+- Custodial Parent: - o For individual appointments for a mother or father: - Child is living with this parent at the time of the legal filing. - If child is living with the father, paternity has also been established. - o If the court appoints one attorney for both a mother and father living with the child at time of legal filing, the mother and father are considered a custodial parent regardless of paternity establishment. - Non-Custodial Parent: - o Child is not living with this parent at the time of the legal filing and/or paternity has not been established. - An alleged father (paternity has not been established) who is living with the child at the time of legal filing is considered a non-custodial parent regardless of where the child is living. - Non-Parent Conservator: Person who is not a parent and has previously been named on a court order as the conservator of the child.